Balanced ETF portfolios USD Q1 2021 commentary

 Within the Equity sleeve, the team underweights EMU because of deteriorated valuations and rather weak earnings momentum.
 The vaccination rate in EMU is lower than the UK and US which is likely to delay the recovery in the region compared to other markets.
 On the other hand, the team trimmed the underweight to UK to neutral given the higher inoculation rate.
 The investment team also added allocation to Japan as valuations improved.
 Exposures such as UK and Canada have a generally higher allocation to Financials and Energy and therefore benefit from increasing inflation expectation.

 The team maintained the overweight to the US as valuation and earnings momentum continued to improve.
-Allocations to emerging markets are also maintained to provide a diversification benefit to the overall portfolio.
+Allocations to emerging markets are also maintained as it provides a diversification benefit to the overall portfolio.

 Within the fixed income sleeve, the team maintains the current duration at portfolio level, which is about 0.3 to 0.5 years less compared to the index benchmark across different risk profiles.
 The team is adding to high yield as spread momentum continued to be positive, mainly funded from credit.
 The team trimmed the underweight to mortgages to achieve a better balance of portfolio risk.